Skip Navigation

 • 22 days in a Bobo Discoverer 4 berth motorhome including:

-• Contract Fee and Super Cover Insurance (Excess Liability reduced to zero)
+• Super Cover Insurance (Excess Liability reduced to zero)

 • Unlimited Mileage